-The Discussions are small meetings that focus on a cutting-edge or emerging topic in biophysics; topics that benefit from intense discussions.
-The meetings are patterned after the Farraday Society and have a unique format that stresses discussion over formal presentations.
-Plenary sessions consist of five-minute presentations by speakers, followed by a lengthy discussion.
-This format allows for greater, less-inhibited participation by participants.
-The meetings are limited to 200 participants and last for approximately three days.
+Discussions were small meetings that focused on a cutting-edge or emerging topics in biophysics, topics that benefited from intense discussions.
+The meetings were patterned after the Farraday Society and had a unique format that stressed discussion over formal presentations.
+Plenary sessions consisted of five-minute presentations by speakers, followed by a lengthy discussion.
+This format allowed for greater, less-inhibited participation by participants.
+All discussions proceedings, including the questions and answers, were recorded by "scribes" taking handwritten notes and were published in print format in years before 2002.
+From 2002-2008, the recordings were in audiovisual format and placed online.
+The meetings included 150-200 participants and lasted for approximately three days.

 2008 Discussions - Calmodulin Modulation of Ion Channels

 Co-sponsored by the Biophysical Society and the Office of Rare Diseases (ORD), NIEHS, NIH

 The 2008 Discussions addressed the regulatory roles of calmodulin in ion channel function with a focus on mechanisms of modulation, molecular determinants, structural principles of organization, and mediated signal transduction events.
 The Meeting culminated with the session honoring Professor Harald Reuter's remarkable career in science and was devoted to summarizing the results of 10 years of research in calmodulin modulation of ion channels.

 2008 Study Book: Part 1

 2006 Discussions - Molecular Motors: Point Counterpoint